MapsterMapper/Mapster/README.md

 | **Mapster 2.0** | **515** |       **1251** |      **950** |        **1037** |        **2455** |        **2342** |
 | Native          |     458 |            790 |          870 |            1253 |            3037 |            2754 |

 (NOTE: Benchmark runner is from [ExpressMapper](https://github.com/Expressmapper/ExpressMapper).
 Benchmark was run against largest set of data, times are in milliseconds, lower is better.
-Blank values mean the library did not supported.)
+Blank values mean the library did not the test.)

-And here are list of new features!
+###New Features
 - Projection is improved to generate nicer sql query
 - Mapster is now able to map struct
 - Flagged enum is supported